Colorado homeowners have several options when facing foreclosure.

 Other common foreclosure options include borrowing money.
 Colorado homeowners threatened with facing foreclosure need money fast to keep the creditors satiated.
 Even with a successful loan modification, borrowers need to pay their monthly payments.
 Often times, cash-strapped homeowners will seek help from friends and family.

 Borrowing a large amount of money from friends and family is a bad idea though, especially when your home can be seized by the bank at any time.
-Money Crasher’s Casey Slide compiled a list of reasons why a person shouldn’t lend money to family and friends.
+Money Crasher’s Casey Slide compiled a and friends.

 However, this list can be used to argue why homeowners should avoid borrowing from their loved ones too.
 Some of Slide’s complaints included people’s ability to be unreliable, borrowers feeling like a servant to the lender, and ending an important relationship due to a loan agreement gone wrong.
 At best, receiving a loan from a friend or family member will leave a homeowner indebted; at worst, it can leave them with an eviction notice and a failed relationship.
 Before borrowing money from loved ones, consider other foreclosure options.